Skip to contents

 Theming in Shiny

-Theme tokens from setTheme() work the same way in Shiny.
-This makes it easy to match your chart to the app’s look and feel:
+Theme tokens from setTheme() work the same way in Shiny:

 library(shiny)